 Still think sledding is only for kids?
 Think again!
-Here are six great reasons why adults should sled too:
+Here are six great reasons why sledding is for adults too:

 There's a Sled for You

 Think sleds and snow tubes are only made in kids sizes?
 Think again!
-Airhead, Sportsstuff and Yukon Charlie's offer a variety of sleds in grown-up sizes too.
+Airhead, Sportsstuff and Yukon Charlie's offer a variety of heavy duty snow sleds for adults too.

 It's Great Exercise

 Walking (or running) back up to the top of the sledding hill for another trip down burns a ton of calories -- but it's so much fun, you'll never even notice what a great workout you're getting.

 Getting outside is one of the best ways to beat the winter blahs.
 Once you have a sled, going sledding is a free, fun and easy way to get out there and reconnect with your inner child.